toobatehreem/IHA-YOLO/README.md

 # IHA-YOLO

-### Official Pytorch implementation of IHA-YOLO: Inter-Head Attention for Real-time Cell Detection and Counting.
+#### Official Pytorch implementation of IHA-YOLO: Inter-Head Attention for Real-time Cell Detection and Counting.

+### Installation